 Unplug your monitors and upgrade your drivers

-First, you need to disconnect your monitors from the computer.
+First, you need to disconnect your monitors from the PC.
 Then unplug them and plug them in again.
-You should also reboot your computer.
+You should also reboot your PC.
 After you have done all this, try plugging them back in again.
 It’s possible that Windows Plug and Play sometimes fails to recognize your monitor because it forgets its current settings.

 The next step is to make sure that your monitor drivers aren’t outdated or corrupted.
 The fastest way to do this is to update the drivers or reinstall them.
 If restarting didn’t help, it’s better to start reinstalling the drivers right away.
 This helps to solve almost all display compatibility problems.